xdevplatform/Gnip-Trend-Detection/README.md

 `./trends/analyze.py -i example/scotus.pkl -c example/config.cfg`

-Use the `-v` option to see the raw data, including the results for "eta".
+Use the `-v` option to see the raw data, including the results for *eta*.

 To view results, let's run the plotting after the analysis, both of which are packaged in the plotting script: